-Analysis of the composition of London's waste which is managed in Norfolk over this time period indicates a very significant reduction in the quantities of separated LACW (paper and cardboard) received.
-In 2012, such waste was received from a greater number of London Boroughs than in 2016; this may be as the result of a change of in a contractor, the opening of an alternative site outside Norfolk, or a change in market viability.

-In 2016, over 90% of the waste from London received was paper and cardboard at a specialist facility.
-The balance of the waste was received at few specialist facilities which manage specific parts of the hazardous waste stream (waste electricals and fluorescent tubes).
+Analysis of the composition of London's waste which is managed in Norfolk over this period indicates a very significant reduction in the quantities of separated LACW (paper and cardboard) received.
+In 2012, such waste was received from a greater number of London Boroughs than in 2016, dropping substantially again in 2017; this may be as the result of a change in contractor, the opening of an alternative site outside Norfolk, or a change in market viability.
+In 2016, over 90% of the waste from London received in Norfolk was paper and cardboard.
+However, in 2017 paper and cardboard made up less than 0.5% of the total.
+Over half the total waste was received at a few specialist facilities which manage specific parts of the hazardous waste stream (waste electricals and fluorescent tubes).